xinranchen95/CV-CNN/README.md

 # CV-CNN
 This is a repository for predicting electro-organic reaction performance using cyclic voltammogram (CV) images as learning material with convolutional neural network (CNN).

 Since raw cyclic voltammetry data points are rarely disclosed, the repository also provides a tool for extracting individual CV curves from published figures.
 The curated dataset comprises 150 CVs corresponding to 50 individual reactions, each represented by a mixture CV, a substrate CV, and a catalyst CV.
-Plural-view strategy is employed for the reactivity calssification. and reactions with yield below 10% were labelled as unreactive.
+Plural-view strategy is employed for the reactivity calssification (`Autoencoder_CNN_classification.ipynb`). and reactions with yield below 10% were labelled as unreactive.

-We also carried out separate regression tasks for different metals, starting from cobalt catalysis, which constitutes the largest proportion of the collected dataset.
+We also carried out separate regression tasks for different metals, starting from cobalt catalysis, which constitutes the largest proportion of the collected dataset (`CV_CNN_regression.ipynb`).

 <p align="center">
   <img src="READMEpics/pic1.png" alt="image1" width="400"/>